Jagan-18/Kubernetes/K8s_Interview _Per.md

 | `nodeAffinity`     | Advanced rules with soft/hard preferences using expressions                      | Flexible, scalable node matching       |

 ---

-Absolutely!
-Here's your **interview-ready answer** — short, structured, and to the point, just like you'd deliver in a real interview:

----

 ## 13. Explain Container, Pod, ReplicaSet, and Deployment in Kubernetes.
 What are they and why are they used?**
 #### **1. Container:**